finos/common-domain-model/documentation/source/documentation.rst

 * The economic terms are specified by composition, leveraging the FpML building blocks to the extent possible while also looking for further consistency and simplicity whenever possible;
 * The product qualification is inferred from those economic terms.

-The scope of the CDM 1.0 is limited to contractual derivative products, and listed products, loans and mortgages are represented only in relation to the features needed to position those as underlyers of such derivative products.
+The current CDM scope is limited to contractual derivative products.
+Listed products, loans and mortgages are represented only in relation to the features needed to position those as underlyers of such derivative products.

 Contractual Derivative Products
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^